gestimation/cifmodeling/README.md

 **Key arguments shared with cifcurve()**

 - **Outcome type and estimator**
+  - `formula` A model formula specifying the time-to-event outcome on the left-hand side (`Event(time, status)` or `survfit::Surv(time, status)`) and, optionally, a stratification variable on the right-hand side.
   - `outcome.type = "SURVIVAL"` → Kaplan–Meier estimator
   - `outcome.type = "COMPETING-RISK"` → Aalen–Johansen estimator
 - **Confidence intervals**